 The rest of the non-alcoholic drinks were downright bad.
 You’re better off with drinking fountain water or a Coke.

 On the alcoholic drink front, other than the Fuzzy Tauntaun and Yub Nub, there are a few decent options.
 The Jet Juice is essentially a large shot, and is the strongest drink on the menu.

 The Dagobah Slug Slinger is also not too sweet, but has an herbs-meet-citrus flavor that is definitely an acquired taste.
 (At least it’s interesting!)
 The Outer Rim is basically a margarita, and is a relatively safe choice if you don’t want too much fruitiness.

-As for how you can have the best experience at Oga’s Cantina, our first recommendation would be starting across the Esplanade at Carthay Circle Lounge.
-This remains the undisputed champ of in-park bars in terms of drink quality (by a wide margin), and is a good place to have cocktails that are actually good before heading off to Galaxy’s Edge.
+As for how you can have the best experience at Oga’s Cantina, our first recommendation would be starting at another bar where you can order drinks that are actually potent.
+At Disneyland Resort, Carthay Circle Lounge is a good alternative.
+At Disney’s Hollywood Studios, the Brown Derby or Tune-In Lounge are good choices.
+All of these are superior in terms of drink quality (by a wide margin), and is a good place to have cocktails that are actually good before heading off to Galaxy’s Edge.